 When you’re traveling for healthcare expenses, make sure you get a copy of all your receipts and keep them in a safe location.
 Additionally, track your car’s mileage by writing down the mileage before and after your trip and calculating the difference.

-Currently, the mileage reimbursement rate is 41.5 cents per mile.
+Additionally, the mileage reimbursement rate is 41.5 cents per mile.

 Other eligible costs you should keep receipts for include: